aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/replace-text-on-particular-page/_index.md

 Document oneFile = new Document(dataDir + "Sample1.one", new LoadOptions());
 ```

-## Step 2: Access Page and RichText Nodes
+## Step 2: access page and richtext nodes
-Navigate to the first page (or any page you target) and collect all `RichText` nodes.
-This is the key step for **replace onenote text** on the desired page.
+`RichText` represents a block of formatted text inside a OneNote page.
+Collecting all `RichText` nodes from the target page lets you iterate over each piece of text that may need replacement.

 ```java
 List<Page> pageNodes = (List<Page>) oneFile.getChildNodes(Page.class);